Tracking your business expenses is more important than you may think. Here’s why.

 Tax season is a dreaded time of the year for those who aren’t prepared.
 Scrambling to find those invoices and receipts on laptops and shoeboxes is not uncommon.

 But this doesn’t have to be your experience.

 By keeping meticulous records, you’ll have everything ready come tax time.
-No running around, no stress and no worrying about whether you’re losing money.
-You see, many expenses are tax deductible which means you could get money back.
+No running around, no stress, and no worrying about whether you’re losing money.
+You see, many expenses are tax-deductible which means you could get your money back.
 These expenses include:

 - Business lunches and meetings

 - Travel expenses, e.g., fuel to attend a client meeting

 - Home-office expenses: if you have home offices you may qualify for home-office write-offs.
 For example, if your home office is 20% of the size of your home, you can claim back 20% from utilities, maintenance, and so on.